9 keys to a killer recruitment marketing strategy How AI is transforming the talent acquisition process

 A strong company culture must be in place already rather than trying to force one for the sake of recruiting, Campagna said.
 Companies must establish a company culture, then work on communicating it to potential candidates.

-"If you can build your brand and build your culture into your brand that will make a big difference in how and where you're recruiting," he said.
-"But if you don't have a good brand, [posting videos on] TikTok [in an attempt to seem relevant] won't help you."
+"If you can build your brand and build your culture into your brand, that will make a big difference in how and where you're recruiting," he said.
+"But if you don't have a good brand, [posting videos on] TikTok won't help you."

 3. Promote company initiatives

-Recruiters could work with others to add sections to the company website to inform potential candidates about, for example, the organization's sustainability initiatives.
+Recruiters can respond by working with other departments to add sections to the company website to inform potential candidates about the organization's sustainability initiatives, for example.

-Companies showcasing their philanthropy efforts might even convince their competitors to start similar programs, said Lauren Winans, CEO at Next Level Benefits, an HR consulting firm in Pittsburgh.
+Companies showcasing their philanthropy efforts might even convince their competitors to start similar programs, said Lauren Winans, CEO of Next Level Benefits, an HR consulting firm in Pittsburgh.

 4. Include recruiting goals with overall business goals

-Recruiting goals often exist separately from broader organizational goals, yet they should be part of the overall company initiatives.
+Recruiting goals often exist separately from broader organizational goals.
+Instead, they should be tied more closely to the overall business strategy.

 Recruiters should also revisit recruiting goals more than once a year and update them based on factors like job market fluctuations and company profitability, she said.